getodk/docs/odk1-src/form-design-intro.rst

 Drag-and-drop form creation
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-For simple forms, :doc:`odk-build` is an drag-and-drop form designer that works both online and offline.
+For simple forms, :doc:`odk-build` is a drag-and-drop form designer that works both online and offline.